systemctl status wazuh-manager

 Dload Upload Total Spent Left Speed

-The first step is to check if there are alerts in Wazuh indexer.
+The first step is to check if there are alerts in the Wazuh indexer:

 green open wazuh-alerts-4.x-2021.03.03 xwFPX7nFQxGy-O5aBA3LFQ 3 0 340 0 672.6kb 672.6kb

-If you do not see any Wazuh related index, it means you have no alerts stored in Wazuh indexer.
+If you do not see any Wazuh related index, it means you do not have alerts stored in your Wazuh indexer.

 # filebeat test output